 3. Love-Me-Not If worn over the heart as an amulet, this brownish clover exempts the wearer from all romantic feelings.
 They will neither inspire nor pursue romance in any form.
 They are completely immune to all amorous passions and preoccupations.
 If eaten by a pregnant woman, she suffers an immediate miscarriage.
 There’s enough here for 1d6 uses (worth 10sp per use).

-That’s neat.
-It may be a little too easy to find at times, but that is a minor grievance.
+That’s awesome.
+A point of criticism is that the treasure may be a little too easy to find at times, but that is a minor grievance.

 Good map too, with its avoidance of linearity.
 It has a certain…versimilitude to it?
-It feels like a small mansion and overgrown garden, not like a dungeon that looks like a mansion.
+It feels like a small mansion and overgrown garden, not like a dungeon made to resemble a mansion.
 We even receive, if we are perceptive enough, the opportunity to discover a secret shortcut.

-My only real gripe is that while the aesthetics of the place are really nice, the adventure itself is very standard.
-There is not really an opportunity for faction play (though there is the odd opportunity for roleplaying).
+My only real gripe is that while the aesthetics of the place are really nice, the adventure itself is standard in structure.
+There is not really an opportunity for faction play (though there is the odd opportunity for roleplaying here and there).
 Most of the monsters are not intelligent therefore they need not be outwitted but merely avoided or outfought.
-The adventure is simply a very atmosperic and well-executed take on the humble exploratory adventure, and not much more.
+The adventure is simply a very atmosperic and well-executed take on the humble exploratory dungeoncrawl.